-My bodybuilder clients are always looking for pre-workouts to get better pumps, and the only way to achieve that is through increased blood flow.
-Supplements that contain L-citrulline have been clinically studied and shown to achieve just that .
+My bodybuilder clients are always looking for pre-workouts to get better muscle pumps, and the only way to achieve that is through increased blood flow.
+Supplements that contain L-citrulline malate have been clinically studied and proven that it does indeed enhance blood flow .

 This amino acid has also been shown to increase blood flow and can help with sports performance .
-It's not as common in sports supplements but can make a difference that is worth trying out.
+It's not as common in pre-workout supplements, but can make a difference that is worth trying out.

 What Is the Difference Between Stim Pre vs. Stim-Free Pre-Workouts?